Top 10 American University & College Logos

 Washington State University Logo

 The university was founded in 1890 and is one of the leading universities in America.
 The educational institution’s main symbol is a cougar on a shield.
-If you look closely, the head of the cougar is depicted thanks to the combination of “W,” “S,” and “U.” The logo is also complemented by the name of the university, which can be placed in three ways, depending on the purpose and channel of communication.
+If you look closely, the cougar’s head is depicted using the combination of “W,” “S,” and “U.” The logo is also complemented by the university’s name, which can be placed in three ways depending on the purpose and communication channel.

 The university’s emblem was designed by former student Randall Johnson in 1936.
 The shield symbolizes higher education and academic excellence, while the cougar indicates the strong spirit of all those involved in the educational process.
 The basic color palette consists of crimson and gray, which are complemented by orange, green, blue, and yellow.